skuubydooby/Jelly/documentation-payload/Jelly/commands/printspoofer.md

 ## Summary
 Inject a [printspoofer](https://github.com/itm4n/PrintSpoofer) DLL to execute a given command as SYSTEM.
 This will only succeed if the user has `SE_IMPERSONATE` privileges.

-This DLL is injected with respect to the current injection technique, and spawns a sacrificial process designated by the `spawnto_*` commands.
+This DLL is injected with respect to the current topping technique, and spawns a sacrificial process designated by the `spawnto_*` commands.

 ## Usage
 ```